mirrorwarp/scratch-vm/README.md

 ## Setup

-See https://github.com/TurboWarp/scratch-gui/wiki/Getting-Started to setup the complete TurboWarp environment.
+See https://github.com/MirrorWarp/scratch-gui/wiki/Getting-Started to setup the complete MirrorWarp environment.

 If you just want to play with the VM then it's the same process as upstream scratch-vm.